TommasoMoro03/IR-group-project/README.md

 The `alpha` parameter is configurable.
 Since both score types are normalized, the final score is also in the [0, 1] range.

-##### 7. Persistency

-The implementation included also a part for data consistency: instead of calculating chunks and indexes every time, if they are present in the disk then they are simply loaded.
-In particular, you can notice that when retriever is run, a folder `data` is created in the root.
-It contains both the chunks in json format and the files that contain the inverted index and the vector index.

 ---

 #### Directory Structure